 What is Tai Chi?

-Tai Chi is a holistic method of self-healing, a form of moving meditation a and philosophical way of life that originates from Traditional Chinese Medicine (TCM).
-It has been accepted as one of the best Chi Kung practices for Health.
+Tai Chi is a holistic method of self-healing, a form of moving meditation and philosophical way of life that originates from Traditional Chinese Medicine (TCM).
+Tai Chi has passed the test of time.

 There are different styles of Tai Chi that were developed in China.